By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 ObservableList<Person>

-containing all persons in the AddressBook and push String[] personDetails
+containing all persons in the AddressBook and push String[] personDetails to data.

 // Generates a string array for each person and stores the details String[] personDetails = new String[header.length]; personDetails[INDEX_PERSON_NAME] = person.getName().toString(); personDetails[INDEX_PERSON_PHONE] = person.getPhone().toString(); personDetails[INDEX_PERSON_ADDRESS] = person.getAddress().toString(); personDetails[INDEX_PERSON_EMAIL] = person.getEmail().toString();

 Step 5.
-Write data
+Write data to the csv file.

 Step 6.
 Close the OpenCSV writer.